-- 1222 This operation requests the server to register a Managed Object that was created by the client or - obtained by the client through some other means, allowing the server to manage the object.
-The - arguments in the request are similar to those in the Create operation, but contain the object itself for - 1225 storage by the server. - 1226 The request contains information about the type of object being registered and attributes to be assigned - 1227 to the object (e.g., Cryptographic Algorithm, Cryptographic Length, etc.).
-This information SHALL be - 1228 specified by the use of a Template-Attribute object. - 1229 The response contains the Unique Identifier assigned by the server to the registered object.
-The server - 1230 SHALL copy the Unique Identifier returned by this operations into the ID Placeholder variable.
-The Initial - Date attribute of the object SHALL be set to the current time.
+This operation requests the server to register a Managed Object that was created by the client or obtained by the client through some other means, allowing the server to manage the object.
+The arguments in the request are similar to those in the Create operation, but contain the object itself for storage by the server.

+The request contains information about the type of object being registered and attributes to be assigned to the object (e.g., Cryptographic Algorithm, Cryptographic Length, etc.).
+This information SHALL be specified by the use of a Template-Attribute object.

+The response contains the Unique Identifier assigned by the server to the registered object.
+The server SHALL copy the Unique Identifier returned by this operations into the ID Placeholder variable.
+The Initial Date attribute of the object SHALL be set to the current time.

 Request Payload Object REQUIRED Description Object Type, see 3.3 Yes Determines the type of object being registered.
-Template-Attribute, see 2.1.8 Yes Specifies desired object attributes to be associated with the new object using templates and/or individual attributes.
+Template-Attribute, see 2.1.7.14 Yes Specifies desired object attributes to be associated with the new object using templates and/or individual attributes.
+The Template Managed Object is deprecated as of version 1.3 of this specification and MAY be removed from subsequent versions of the specification.
+Individual Attributes SHOULD be used in operations which currently support use of a Name within a Template-Attribute to reference a Template .
 Certificate, Symmetric Key, Private Key, Public Key, Split Key, Template Secret Data or Opaque Object, see 2.2 Yes The object being registered.
 The object and attributes MAY be wrapped.

-1232 Table 142: Register Request Payload
+Table 153: Register Request Payload

 Response Payload Object REQUIRED Description Unique Identifier, see 3.1 Yes The Unique Identifier of the newly registered object.
-Template-Attribute, see 2.1.8 No An OPTIONAL list of object attributes with values that were not specified in the request, but have been implicitly set by the key management server.
+Template-Attribute, see 2.1.7.14 No An OPTIONAL list of object attributes with values that were not specified in the request, but have been implicitly set by the key management server.
+The Template Managed Object is deprecated as of version 1.3 of this specification and MAY be removed from subsequent versions of the specification.
+Individual Attributes SHOULD be used in operations which currently support use of a Name within a Template-Attribute to reference a Template .

-1233 Table 143: Register Response Payload
+Table 154: Register Response Payload